krrishnarraj/clpeak/README.md

 clpeak
 ======

-A synthetic benchmarking tool to measure peak capabilities of a opencl device.
+A synthetic benchmarking tool to measure peak capabilities of opencl devices.
 It only measures the peak metrics that can be achieved using vector operations and does not represent a real-world use case

 eg: